 A panic attack is an abrupt episode characterized by a sudden, intense feeling of fear or discomfort.

 Panic is the most acute form of anxiety.
-One’s body goes into fight or flight mode – becoming ready to escape from physical danger – but there is usually no literal source of danger present.
+One’s body goes into fight or flight mode – becoming ready to escape from physical danger – but there is usually no actual source of danger present.
 Instead, the concurrent mental and physical symptoms of a panic attack occur in response to a buildup of anxious thoughts.

 A person having a panic attack may feel that they are dying or losing their sanity during the attack.
 Although this is an inherently distressing experience, panic attacks pose no serious actual health risks.
 The typical duration of a panic attack episode is between 5 and 20 minutes, after which both the mental and physical symptoms associated with the attack will abate.
 Practicing therapeutic techniques, in particular breathing exercises, can help an individual to feel better after a panic attack.

-Panic attacks can affect people of all ages, and may occur during any activity and in any location.
+Panic attacks can affect people of all ages and may occur during any activity and in any location.
 Many people will experience a panic attack or two during the course of their lifetime, without developing an ongoing problem.
-Often, a panic attack will be associated with undergoing a particularly stressful life event such as bereavement, a job change or separating from a partner, but it is also common to be unable to identify a trigger.
+Often, a panic attack will be associated with undergoing a particularly stressful life event, such as bereavement, a job change or separating from a partner, but it is also common to be unable to identify a trigger.

 If a person experiences recurrent panic attacks, this is called panic disorder, a condition which is usually treatable with psychotherapeutic methods and/or medication.